Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Evaluating separation and center estimation in simulated data

 We provide a more rigorous evaluation of the simulated map separation in \textbf{Figure \ref{simerror}}.
-To summarize overall, the proposed ribbon separation performed well, outperforming the existing method in \citet{Reisenfeld2021} across nearly all metrics and simulation scenarios considered.\\ In the first panel of \textbf{Figure \ref{simerror}}, we present the average percent error in GDF estimates in the ribbon region, and we provide the correlation between the true and estimated GDF values in the second panel.
+Overall, the proposed ribbon separation performed well, outperforming the existing method in \citet{Reisenfeld2021} across nearly all metrics and scenarios considered.\\ In the first panel of \textbf{Figure \ref{simerror}}, we present the average percent error in GDF estimates in the ribbon region, and we provide the correlation between the true and estimated GDF values in the second panel.
 The proposed method resulted in high correlation between true and estimated GDF values across all simulation scenarios.
 Correlations for the method in \citet{Reisenfeld2021} were also high, but appreciably lower than the proposed method for most maps.
-The proposed method also resulted in much lower absolute percent error (by 30-60\% for ideal inputs) than the method in \citet{Reisenfeld2021} across all simulation scenarios and input datasets considered. \\ The first two panels of \textbf{Figure \ref{simerror}} focus only on estimated GDF and ribbon map values, but we are also interested in evaluating the corresponding standard errors.
+The proposed method also resulted in much lower absolute percent error (by 25-50\% for ideal inputs) than the method in \citet{Reisenfeld2021} across all simulation scenarios and input datasets considered. \\ The first two panels of \textbf{Figure \ref{simerror}} focus on estimated GDF and ribbon maps, but we are also interested in evaluating their standard errors.
 In the third panel, we present the estimated GDF map weighted interval score, which is a function of both the estimation error and corresponding uncertainties.
 Lower values of this score indicate better performance.
-The proposed method produced lower values for nearly all simulation scenarios and input map formulations.
-Scenario S3 using an estimated input map was the exception, where the weighted interval score was slightly better on average for the method in \citet{Reisenfeld2021}. \\ The fourth panel of \textbf{Figure \ref{simerror}} provides coverage of 95\% confidence intervals for the GDF map estimates.
-Coverages for nearly all scenarios (and scenario S3 in particular) were substantially below the nominal 0.95 for estimated data maps.
-Under-coverage of the proposed method was a combination of two main factors: (1) error in the ribbon separation and (2) slight under-coverage of the estimated input map uncertainties.
-This issue is discussed in more detail in \textbf{Supp.
-Section G}.
-It is difficult to evaluate whether the proposed variance estimation results in ``correct" coverage in a statistical sense due to the inherent lack of identifiability of the ribbon/GDF partitioning; this results in non-negligible bias even for excellent ribbon separations, since zero bias is not an achievable goal without strong ribbon shape assumptions that result in under-performance/lack of robustness in real data.
-In spite of this, our results do demonstrate similar or better statistical coverage relative to the method in \citet{Reisenfeld2021}.
+We calculated the weighted interval score for pixel $i$ using the equation: